aphrx/OpenTransit/README.md

 ### Setup
 1) Clone the project or download the zip file and extract the folder.
 2) Run ```npm install``` inside both the client and server folder
 3) Run ```npm start``` inside the server folder.
 Have this running in the background.
-Wait until Train 0, 1, 2 and 3 are sending messages.
+Wait until Train 0 - 5 are sending messages.
 Otherwise, you might face an error when launching the client.
+(This is something we plan to resolve soon as it takes really long and can be annoying)
 4) Run ```npm start``` inside the client folder.
 It should prompt your browser to open to ```localhost:3000```.
 If not, enter this as your URL in any browser and have fun!

 ### Current Map